Language Immersion Research and Resources

 "Foreign Language Coordinator Department of Academic Skills Montgomery County Public Schools 850 Hungerford Drive Rockville, Maryland 20850-1747 Phone: 301-279-3911"

-Orders for these programs should be accompanied by a check for each video in the amount of US $25 (US $30 for international orders) per program.
+Orders for these programs should be accompanied by a check for each video for US $25 (US $30 for international orders) per program.

 The Two-Way Immersion Toolkit